Yogesh-shah/Project_Tops/README.md

+Created a JPetStore project'S HLR,TEST SCENARIO AND TEST CASES.
-Created a project JPetStore, whoch is a Eocommerce site based on different animal and we can buy that!!
+Which is a Eocommerce site based on different apats and we can buy that!!